godcallray/asr-tts/README.md

 ## How to use

-Get into the direction of "demo.py", use the code python demo.py to run it.
+Get into the direction of "demo.py", use the code 'python demo.py' to run it.

 WHen it is showing:
 INFO:CHatTTS.core:All initialized